 Acer spp. of the family Aceraceae.
 This is not a particular species of maple but rather a FIGURE of maple, and it can be either hard maple or red maple (which is a soft maple). when used with maple, the terms "flame" and "tiger" are both exact synonyms for "curly".
 My curly red maple pics are mostly on the red maple page, not here.

 a couple of sticks donated by Jim Glynn --- thanks Jim.
-These pics demonstrate quite well a phenonenon that you'll see throughout this site, which is that head-on shots of curly wood tend to make the curl look weaker than it is whereas shots from an angle allow the curl to show up properly.
-Also, the difference in color between the two pics is mostly due to the shift in angle, although the pic on the right shows a little darker than the actual wood.
-The color of the wood itself is a little more white than the pics, which have a mild orangish tint that is not present in the wood.
+These pics demonstrate quite well a phenomena that you'll see throughout this site, which is that head-on shots of curly wood tend to make the curl look weaker than it is whereas shots from an angle allow the curl to show up properly.

 end grain and end grain closeup of the piece directly above